Dinosaur emojis: History and design

 Following interest expressed online for the addition of a dinosaur emoji to Unicode, multiple proposals for its creation were submitted to the Unicode Consortium in 2016, each differing on the number, style, anatomical structures, and species of dinosaur depicted.
 The proposals and their subsequent discussion noted that a dinosaur emoji would have both a high expected usage rate and multiple construable meanings.

 Dinosaur emojis were released in Unicode 10.0, as part of Emoji 5.0, on 20 June 2017.
 The release features full-body depictions of a Tyrannosaurus rex, as a green dinosaur standing on its hind legs, and a sauropod, as a blue, grey, or green dinosaur standing on all four legs.

+Platform variations

+While the Unicode Consortium provides a standard codepoint for each dinosaur, individual vendors have designed them with significant aesthetic differences.

+The T-Rex emoji (🦖) shows the most variation in color and posture: